Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 **_Museum of Zoology Whale Hall_**

 The Cross-VESRI conference will open with drinks and canapes on 7 July at the [Museum of Zoology's Whale Hall](https://maps.app.goo.gl/J4CaBkTGZZeqkYNC8), Downing Street, CB2 3EJ.

-The entrance is on Pembroke Street where you will see the Whale Hall at the top of the first set of stairs.
+The entrance is on Pembroke Street where you will see the Whale Hall at the top of the first set of stairs, image below.

+The Whale Hall is inside the David Attenborough Building, image below.